The warm flavor of maple sugar mingles with toasty walnuts in these buttery maple walnut shortbread cookies. Roll them out or slice and bake!

 These three tips go a long way toward eliminating baking fails during the busy holiday season.

-- Use good quality butter (stock up when it goes on sale and freeze it) don’t go for the inexpensive brand, it contains more water, for one thing, and will affect the texture of your cookies.
+- Use good quality butter (stock up when it goes on sale and freeze it) don’t go for the budget brand, it contains more water, for one thing, and will affect the texture of your cookies.

 - I keep an inexpensive oven thermometer in my oven at all times so I know exactly what the temperature is.
 It has a convenient hook on the top so you can hang it from the oven rack ~ mine just lives there.